lorenzopicoli/selfhosted/README.md

 All VMs are run on Proxmox.

-There are a few firewall security groups configured:

-- dns: accept all protocols on port 53 from all local network
-- secure: drop all connections coming from the public VLAN by checking the IP range
-- ssh-reacheable: allows ssh connections from all local IP ranges.
-Including public VLAN _problematic_
-- unifi: allows tcp on 6789, udp on 1900, tcp on 8080, udp on 10001, udp on 3478, tcp on 8443
-- webpage: allow tcp on 443, allow tcp on 80, allow icmp

 All machines have a default firewall policy of accept outgoing and drop incoming.

-The vm list is:

-- **LCX** Obsidian: handles keeping obsidian in sync with github repo

-  - Static lease of 192.168.40.18
-  - 1GB of RAM
-  - 6GB of disk
-  - VLAN tag 60
-  - Firewall
-    - Overall goal: only accessible within secure VLANs and no exposure at all
-    - Security group: secure
-    - Security group: ssh-reacheable
-    - Other rules for ports described here: https://hub.docker.com/r/linuxserver/syncthing

-- **LCX** Confidant: handles secrets and passwords

-  - Static lease of 192.168.40.19
-  - 1GB of RAM
-  - 6GB of disk
-  - VLAN tag 60
-  - Firewall
-    - Overall goal: only accessible within secure VLANs and no exposure at all
-    - Security group: secure
-    - Security group: ssh-reacheable
-    - Security group: webpage
-    - Allow TCP on 3012 for notifications I believe

-- **LCX** L-Tracker: Location tracker storage and server

-  - Static lease of 192.168.40.27
-  - 1GB of RAM
-  - 5GB of disk
-  - VLAN tag 60
-  - Firewall
-    - Overall goal: only accessible within secure VLANs and no exposure at all
-    - Security group: secure
-    - Security group: ssh-reacheable
-    - Allow TCP on 3000 for the UI

-- **VM** Gatekeeper: Entrance point for all devices on the network.
-Contains everything from DNS server to reverse proxy to AP controller.

-  - Static lease of 192.168.40.2
-  - 4GB of RAM
-  - 32GB of disk
-  - VLAN tag 60
-  - Firewall
-    - Overall goal: only accessible within secure VLANs.
-Should need to expose some things specially for DNS and possibly wireguard, but still a critical service.
-    - Security group: secure
-    - Security group: ssh-reacheable
-    - Security group: webpage
-    - Security group: dns
-    - Security group: unifi
-    - Allow TCP
-      - 8000 (unifi?)
-      - 53 from 192.168.20.5 (radioactive)
-      - 53 from 192.168.20.3 (raspberry pi)
-      - 8081 to access pihole if DNS is down
-      - 81 to access reverse proxy if DNS is down
-    - Allow UDP
-      - 53 from 192.168.20.5 (radioactive)
-      - 53 from 192.168.20.3 (raspberry pi)

-- **VM** Radioactive: VM that contains services that can´t run on the PI, but must be accessible to the internet on the public network.
-Very resource hungry because of the Spotify mongo DB implementation.
-So it that application alone uses a lot of CPU and memory.
-This is a VM and not a container to add another layer of security in case of a breach
-  - Static lease of 192.168.20.5
-  - 2GB of RAM
-  - 3 CPUs
-  - 7GB of disk
-  - VLAN tag 20
-  - Firewall
-    - Overall goal: To be treated like the raspberry pi is treated.
-No need to be too intense on firewall rules since the router should take care of most.
-    - Allow TCP
-      - 827017
-    - Drop all others IN

 ## Network